Places to Eat at MODEX 2020

-This year, we’re also introducing the MODEX Backyard in the C Hall and I’m actually really excited about it.
+This year, we’re also introducing the MODEX Backyard and I’m actually really excited about it.
 Besides having real fake grass and give aways there will be food trucks!
 I love food trucks.
 I don’t know why they appeal to me so hard, but I just really like food you can walk with.
-On April 3, I’ll post again specifically about these trucks and the backyard… so come back again to see the crazy and the drooling.
+On February, I’ll post again specifically about these trucks and the backyard… so come back again to see the crazy and the drooling.

-There will also be food carts from vendors in the C Hall, so if you’re hungry, just mosey on over there.
-That’s where the seating to actually eat the food will be as well (REAL FAKE GRASS, BABY!)
+There will also be food carts in the hall, so if you’re hungry, just mosey on through.

 Disclaimer: I have never been to Atlanta, this is just a list of places that I used the magic Google box to find and am now craving so hard over.